lorenzo-stoakes/linux-vm-notes/page-tables.md

   flushing performs a hypervisor call rather than actually attempting to flush the TLB natively.

+* Since each individual CPU can run a different process, the TLB is maintained per-CPU.
+The manual TLB flush functions take this into account by flushing all CPUs that use the specified [struct mm_struct][mm_struct], and in the case of full flushes these are performed on all CPUs via [Inter-Processor Interrupts (IPI)][ipi].

 * The cost of a TLB miss is between 10-100 clock cycles, with a miss rate of around 0.1-1% (ref: [wikipedia article][tlb].)